herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 ‘If only you had known it before she told you.’ said Gwendal coming out from the cottage ‘Do not praise her, she’s already spoiled enough.
 Where are Aiden and the others?’

-How many of them there is?
+How many of them are there?

 ‘Hawke!
 I understand you were quite in a hurry to arrive here before us.
 I wonder why.
-Besides, aren’t you the smart one?
+Besides, don’t you the smart one?
 Or did you stop spying on everyone?
 Don’t worry, they’ll be here soon.’
 Flor suddenly took my hand.

 ‘Come, let us go inside.
-This can last for a while.
+This could last for a while.
 Believe me, I know what I’m talking about, aren’t I? said she turning to the other two.

 ‘Shouldn’t we wait for Aiden here?’
 I sighed.